chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 Write-Host "If you see what looks like an error about a missing extension, that is what this step does so it will clear up on the next command."

 # Set Configuration
-choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache choco config set commandExecutionTimeoutSeconds 14400
+choco config set --name cacheLocation --value $env:ALLUSERSPROFILE\choco-cache choco config set --name commandExecutionTimeoutSeconds --value 14400
 #TODO: Add other items you would configure here
 # https://docs.chocolatey.org/en-us/configuration